• Skip to primary navigation

 To keep IC cool need big heat sink with small thermal resistance.

-We can also change parts and values if our voltage or current is different.
+Hence, by using these simple calculations we can make strong high current power supply with 7805 and we can also change parts and values if our voltage or current is different.

 How to Build: